-Rope hoya (Hoya carnosa), also known as Hindu rope plant or wax plant, is an interesting indoor plant with thick, deep green, waxy foliage.
-Although rope hoya is often grown in hanging containers, the plant also likes to be planted in a tabletop pot, where the heavy vines are trained to grow around a trellis.
-Rope hoya is a sturdy plant that isn't difficult to propagate by taking stem tip cuttings from a healthy adult plant.
+Rope hoya (Hoya carnosa), also known as the Hindu rope plant or wax plant, is an interesting indoor plant with thick, deep green, waxy foliage.
+Although rope hoya is often grown in hanging containers, it also likes to be planted in a tabletop pot, where the heavy vines are trained to grow around a trellis.
+The rope hoya is a sturdy plant that isn't difficult to propagate by taking stem tip cuttings from a healthy adult plant.

 Cut a 2- to 3-inch tip cutting from the end of a vigorous rope hoya stem.
 The cutting should have at least two or three healthy leaves at the tip.